pondichys/arch-setup/README.md

 rEFInd is not able to find the linux kernels as of now

-# Install Arch Linux with BTRFS, snapper, REFIND and full disk encryption on UEFI machine
+# Install Arch Linux with BTRFS, snapper, REFIND and disk encryption on UEFI machine

+## Context
+This procedure does not allow a full disk encryption as rEFInd boot manager does not support encrypted /boot partitions like grub does.

+To enhance the security of the installation, I enable secure boot

 ## Download latest arch linux iso